bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 *enter* and *exclamation mark* mappings listed above will prove useful; `Enter` will accept the change and then move forward to the next match, `!` will reject the change whilst also moving forward to the next match.

+Note, we restore the default `Enter` behaviour, via an `autocmd`, when in the quickfix list, that being the ability to go to the entry selected.

 Why `\c` as the mapping?
 Back-slash is available for user mappings, and it reminds me of forward-slash which is Vim's search operator.
 The **c** is for